AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 For HTTP requests and responses, the IdentityProvider object has the following properties and JSON-serialized body:

-Property | Type | Description
+Property Name | Data Type | Description
  --- | --- | ---
-Id | Guid | Gets or sets id of an identity provider.
+Id | Guid | Id of an identity provider.
-DisplayName | string | Gets or sets identity provider display name to use.
+DisplayName | string | Identity provider display name to use.
-Scheme | string | Gets or sets the name of the cookie handler that will temporarily store the outcome of the external authentication.
+Scheme | string | The name of the cookie handler that will temporarily store the outcome of the external authentication.
-UserIdClaimType | string | Gets or sets type of claim.
+UserIdClaimType | string | Type of claim.
-ClientId | string | Gets or sets the ClientId of the identity provider.
+ClientId | string | The ClientId of the identity provider.
-IsConfigured | bool | Gets or sets a value indicating whether the identity provider has been configured.
+IsConfigured | bool | A value indicating whether the identity provider has been configured.
-Capabilities | object | Gets or sets the capabilities of the identity provider.
+Capabilities | object | The capabilities of the identity provider.

 ### Serialized Model